jgehrcke/gipc/docs/index.rst

 ``multiprocessing.Connection`` objects in general) block the calling thread and do not allow for context switches.

-gipc overcomes these and other challenges for you transparently and in a straight-forward fashion.
-It provides high performing gevent-cooperative pipe-based message transport channels.
-Dispensable gipc pipe handles are closed in the child.
-Greenlet clones are cleanly killed in the child before being harmful.
-The libev event loop state is fixed in time.
-Basically, children start off with a fresh gevent state before entering the user-given target function.
-On POSIX-compliant systems, gipc entirely avoids multiprocessing's child monitoring capabilities and uses libev's wonderful child watcher system.
+**Solution:**

+gipc overcomes these and other issues for you transparently and in a straight- forward fashion: basically, children start off with a fresh gevent state before entering the user-given target function.
+More specifically, as one of the first actions, children destroy the inherited gevent hub as well as the inherited libev event loop and create their own fresh versions of these objects.
+This way, inherited greenlets as well as libev watchers become orphaned -- the fresh hub and event loop are not connected to them anymore.
+Consequently, execution of code related to these inherited greenlets and libev watchers is efficiently prevented without the need to deactivate or kill them one by one.

+Furthermore, on POSIX-compliant systems, gipc entirely avoids multiprocessing's child monitoring implementation (which is based on ``wait``) and instead uses libev's wonderful child watcher system (based on SIGCHLD signal transmission).

+For the sake of gevent-cooperative inter-process communication, gipc provides efficient pipe-based data transport channels.
+Of course, gipc takes care of closing dispensable pipe handles (file descriptors) in the parent as well as in the child after forking.

-gipc allows for integration of child processes in your application via a simple API -- on POSIX-compliant systems as well as on Windows.
+Overall, gipc main goal is to allow for the integration of child processes in your gevent-powered application via a simple API -- on POSIX-compliant systems as well as on Windows.

 .. _usage: